argodev/studies/ot_survey/OT_Class_10_Manuscript.md

 > But it displeased Jonah exceedingly, and he was angry.
 And he prayed to the Lord and said, “O Lord, is not this what I said when I was yet in my country?
 That is why I made haste to flee to Tarshish; for I knew that you are a gracious God and merciful, slow to anger and abounding in steadfast love, and relenting from disaster.
 Therefore now, O Lord, please take my life from me, for it is better for me to die than to live.”

 Isn’t that amazing?
 Jonah originally fled because _he knew_ that if he went and preached, and they repented that Yahweh would spare them!
 We often think that he fled because he was scared of what the Assyrians would do to him if he approached them.
 Not true.
 What he was afraid of was _Yahweh’s mercy_!
 He didn’t want the Assyrians to benefit from it!
 He knew Exodus 34:6 which he quotes here.  “for I knew that you are a gracious God and merciful, slow to anger and abounding in steadfast love.”
 In chapter 2 he rightly humbled himself and accepted God’s judgment and his mercy.
-Now he’s reverting and arrogantly trying to decide God should be merciful to whom he should judge.
+Now he’s reverting and arrogantly trying to decide to whom God should be merciful to whom he should judge.
 And God’s response is much of the point of the book.
 No matter how corrupt the Ninevites are, no matter how disobedient Jonah is, no matter any situation with winds, waves, and fish, if Yahweh has set His grace upon someone _nothing_ can stop it!
 He will have mercy on whom He will have mercy.

  God’s response is in the form of a living parable: a plant grows up to give Jonah shade as he sits on the mountain side, and then God kills it.
 God’s explanation? verses __9-11__.